 A single snapshot of the sliding window creates four separate samples in our training dataset:

-A couple of positions later, we have a lot more examples:
+We then iteratively slide our window to the next positions… A couple of positions later, we have a lot more examples:

-Now that we have our skipgram training dataset that we extracted from existing running text, let’s glance at how we use it to train a basic neural language model that predicts the neighboring word.
-We start with the first sample in our dataset.
-We grab the feature and feed to the untrained model asking it to predict an appropriate neighboring word.
+Now that we have our skipgram training dataset (shown in the image above) that we extracted from existing running text, let’s glance at how we use it to train a basic neural language model that predicts the neighboring word.

 How far off was the model?
 We could choose to subtract the two vectors resulting in an error vector:

-This error vector can now be used to update the model so the next time, it’s a little more likely to guess thou when it gets not as input.
+This error vector can now be used to update the model so the next time, it’s a little more likely to guess thou when

 And that concludes the first step of the training.
 We proceed to do the same process with the next sample in our dataset, and then the next, until we’ve covered all the samples in the dataset.
 That concludes one epoch of training.
 We do it over again for a number of epochs, and then we’d have our trained model and we can extract the embedding matrix from it and use it for any other application.

 While this extends our understanding of the process, it’s still not how word2vec is actually trained.
-We’re missing a couple of key ideas.
+We’re missing a couple of key ideas:

 The 3rd step (Project to output vocabulary) is very expensive from a computational point of view - especially knowing that we will do it once for every training sample in our dataset (easily tens of millions of times).
 We need to do something to improve performance, which is missing from the basic training strategy introduced above.